 The PDRA measures the likelihood of reoffense and provides grantee courts with a standardized measure to determine appropriateness for evidence-based programming.
 This evidence-based criminogenic risk assessment tool was developed in 2013 by the NCCD, in collaboration with DJJ and the Annie E. Casey Foundation.
 The NCCD completed an evaluation and validation of the PDRA in March 2017.
-Grantee courts perform this assessment of youth between the adjudicatory hearing and the dispositional hearing.
+Staff perform this assessment of youth between the adjudicatory hearing and the dispositional hearing.
 Only youth scoring as medium- or high-risk on the PDRA should be diverted to JJIG-funded EBPs.
-In the eighth implementation year, all 821 participants scored medium-or high-risk on the PDRA (see Figure 10).
+However, in FY 2022, a temporary amended eligibility waiver allowed grantees to submit requests for youth scoring low-risk on the PDRA but otherwise appropriate for these EBPs to be referred into services.
+These were reviewed on a case-by-case basis.
+In FY 2022, the JJIG program served eight youth with a low PDRA score (see Figure 10).

-Figure 10 All 821 participants served in FY 2021 scored medium- or high-risk on the Pre-Disposition Risk Assessment (PDRA).
+Figure 10 Out of 872 participants served in FY 2022, eight youth were reported with a low Pre-Disposition Risk Assessment (PDRA) score.